BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Price.md

 - An appeal to Scripture and reason seemed to many Dissenters — notably Price — to undermine the dogmas set out in the historic creeds, and in particular the doctrine of the Trinity
 - InPrice, the belief in intrinsic morality is separated from naturalism,
 - Balguy, Price, and Reid, who develop and defend Clarke’s rationalism in more detail, and examine some of the objections about moral knowledge, motivation, and justification that seem to arise for Clarke.
+- Price notices this parallel between egoism and utilitarianism.²⁹ His argument against egoism is quite similar to Hutcheson’s, but he believes that the same sort of argument undermines Hutcheson’s utilitarianism.
+Though his argument does not do justice to indirect utilitarianism, it raises serious questions about Hutcheson’s whole system.